Become a Child Care Provider

 The first step in becoming a child care provider is to determine which type of care setting you wish to provide:

-Licensing Staff inspect centers twice a year.
-Health and fire officials visit once a year.
-The center director is required to be educated or experienced in early care and education.
-All caregivers who work 160 hours or more a year are required to attend 8 hours of annual training.
+Licensing staff inspect centers twice a year.
+Health and fire officials visit once a year, The center director is required to be educated or experienced in early care and education.
+All caregivers who work 160 hours or more a year are required to attend eight hours of annual training.
 Center directors are required to attend 15 hours of annual training.
-Directors and caregivers are also required to have certification in Adult, Child and Infant CPR and First Aid.
+Directors and caregivers are also required to have certification in CPR and First Aid.

-A caregiver cares for up to six children at a time with no more than three under the age of 2.
-Care is offered in a homelike setting, usually in the caregiver's residence.
+Care is offered in a homelike setting, usually the caregiver's residence.
+In a family home, a caregiver cares for up to six children at a time, with no more than three under the age of 2.
 Family child care homes must be registered with the Child Care Licensing Program

-For more information on becoming a child care provider contact the Child Care Licensing Program at (406) 444-2012.
+For more information about becoming a child care provider, contact the Department's Child Care Licensing Program at (406) 444-2012.